ivere27/smaps/README.md

 launch http server,

-     sudo DEBUG=* nodejs server.js
+     sudo DEBUG=* node server.js

-then, Navigate to http://localhost:8888 by your browser(ex, chrome).
+then, Navigate to http://localhost:8888 by browsers(ex, chrome).

 ## Android
 check devices by

      adb devices

-then,
+and check ADB_PATH in settings.json, then

      http://localhost:8888/android